A welcome to Woodlands from the Headteacher

 We provide a range of opportunities for very young children and their parents or carers to come into the school, use the facilities and share their experiences with other people.
 We offer an inclusive service to our families; providing support for more than a child’s learning and development.
 We guide families through various support assessment processes.
 Our Family Team offers help in a variety of ways; improving communication, guiding families to services, support and opportunities.

 Our assessment nursery caters for children from the age of two, to attend sessions to develop their skills, some in readiness for inclusion and possible mainstream education.
-Our teaching provision is dynamic and all pupils have individual learning programmes which is based upon their Education, Health and Care Plans (EHCPs) or their Statement of Special Educational Needs.
+Our teaching provision is dynamic and all pupils have individual learning programmes which is based upon their Education, Health and Care Plans (EHCPs).

 We promote high quality practice in supporting those with physical difficulties in schools across Plymouth through our successful Outreach Team.

 Our commitment to having high expectations for every child, an enabling curriculum and a strong emphasis on independence and self-actualisation, ensures our pupils leave school not only with a range of qualifications but also the skills for a fulfilling life.
-A similar approach is taken for staff: we have Investors in People status and a responsive training programme which demonstrates our commitment to developing staff skills supporting pupils’ experiences at school.
+A similar approach is taken for staff: we have a responsive training programme which demonstrates our commitment to developing staff skills supporting pupils’ experiences at school.

 We believe in offering opportunities to everyone and empowering them to give their best back to us.